leanprover-community/lean4-samples/SimpleMonads/readme.md

-The first way of simply tacking on the state argument is not recommended because it makes your code hard to maintain if the divideLog parameters change or the StateT monad is changed and so on. it is better to use the `run` method explicitly which you can do using parentheses, but if you have lots of monads in your chain the right associative operator '|>' is more convenient as it drops the need for parentheses.
+The first way of simply tacking on the state argument is not recommended because it makes your code hard to maintain if the divideLog parameters change or the StateT monad is changed and so on.
+It is better to use the `run` method explicitly which you can do using parentheses, but if you have lots of monads in your chain the right associative operator '|>' is more convenient as it drops the need for parentheses.

-An added benefit of calling `run` explicitly is that the Lean type checker will always ensure for you that the result of `divideLog 8 4` is a type that has some `run` method and so on, if this is not the case it will highlight the right section of your code instead of giving a confusing big error on your entire application that contains some weird monad stack mess.
+An added benefit of calling `run` explicitly is that the Lean type checker will always ensure for you that the result of `divideLog 8 4` is a type that has a `run` method.
+If this is not the case it will highlight the right section of your code instead of giving a confusing big error on your entire application that contains some weird monad stack mess.
 So this is the recommended pattern.